 Okay, Confession Session: I don’t know anything about electric work and it seriously TERRIFIES me.

-He’s often my go-to when it comes to helping with hanging a door, changing fluorescent light bulbs, or putting up fences or doors, etc. I have a goal to have him help me learn basic stuff about electrical…well, stuff.
+He’s often my go-to when it comes to helping with hanging a door, changing fluorescent light bulbs, or putting up fences or doors, etc. I have a goal to have him help me learn basic stuff about electrical, but I’ll get there eventually.

 Skills to save money on the homestead

-There are so many other things to learn to do to save money and live better.
-I’m not claiming to be a money saving expert and I’m not saying you should do EVERYTHING yourself.
+There are so many other things you can learn in order to save money.
+I’m not claiming to be a money-saving expert and I’m not saying you should do EVERYTHING yourself.
 Some things are totally justifiable for calling a professional for help.

-Right now, I always call someone for electrical work unless my step or father-in-law is in town.
+Right now, I always call someone for electrical work unless my step-dad or father-in-law is in town.
 I’m not comfortable learning electrical work on my own, and that is a-ok!

 For some other great ideas on how to save, check out Pampered Chicken Mama’s “11 Secrets to Save Money on the Homestead“.
 What hacks have you learned in order to save money?
 Do you perform your own home maintenance?